-1646 is proud to present a solo exhibition by Brussels-based Canadian artist Zin Taylor.
-Taylor’s work at 1646 explores the development of thought as depicted by the caricature.
+1646 presented a solo exhibition by Brussels-based Canadian artist Zin Taylor.
+Taylor’s work at 1646 explored the development of thought as depicted by the caricature.

-The exhibition at 1646 physically traces the process of how an opinion comes about, what it can look like as a visual thing, while using the gallery space as a very large void, the factual blankness of the gallery as a space designed to contain ideas.
+The exhibition at 1646 physically traced the process of how an opinion comes about, what can look like a visual thing, while using the gallery space as a very large void.
+The factual blankness of the gallery as a space designed to contain ideas.